 The motto of my firm is “We represent the dispossessed of the Earth, and executives recently shown the door.”
 I have generally represented employees in litigation and negotiation, whether in class actions or individually.
 I also represent employees unjustly accused of misconduct, including harassment.
 My clients are sometimes aligned with the employer, with a union as the adverse party.
 I am a solo practitioner, but am also Of Counsel to The Employment Law Group in Washington, D.C.

-I’ve occasionally mediated and arbitrated cases for about eighteen years, and I am looking to grow that part of my practice.
-I went through the ABA Dispute Resolution Section’s two-day Arbitration Training Institute and the American Arbitration Association’s formal commercial arbitrator training in 2007, the AAA’s 40-hour formal mediator training course in January 2016, and the AAA’s two-day training program in Healthcare Mediation in November 2016..
+I’ve occasionally mediated and arbitrated cases for about twenty years, and I am looking to grow that part of my practice.
+I went through the ABA Dispute Resolution Section’s two-day Arbitration Training Institute and the American Arbitration Association’s formal commercial arbitrator training in 2007, the AAA’s 40-hour formal mediator training course in January 2016, and the AAA’s two-day training program in Healthcare Mediation in November 2016.